Bhatgaon, Surajpur: Demographics And Education

 The Bhatgaon town is divided into 15 wards for which elections are held every five years.
 The Bhatgaon Nagar Panchayat has population of 11,204 of which 5,792 are males while 5,412 are females as per report released by Census India 2011.

-Population of Children with age of 0-6 is 1423 which is 12.70 % of total population of Bhatgaon (NP).
-In Bhatgaon Nagar Panchayat, Female Sex Ratio is of 934 against state average of 991.
-Moreover Child Sex Ratio in Bhatgaon is around 1024 compared to Chhattisgarh state average of 969.
-Literacy rate of Bhatgaon town is 78.91 % higher than state average of 70.28 %.
-In Bhatgaon, Male literacy is around 85.62 % while female literacy rate is 71.63 %.
+The population of children aged 0-6 is 1423 which is 12.70% of total population of Bhatgaon (NP).
+In Bhatgaon Nagar Panchayat, the female sex ratio is 934 against state average of 991.
+Moreover, the child sex ratio in Bhatgaon is around 1024 compared to Chhattisgarh state average of 969.
+The literacy rate of Bhatgaon town is 78.91% higher than the state average of 70.28%.
+In Bhatgaon, male literacy is around 85.62% while the female literacy rate is 71.63%.

 Bhatgaon Nagar Panchayat has total administration over 2,403 houses to which it supplies basic amenities like water and sewerage.
 It is also authorize to build roads within Nagar Panchayat limits and impose taxes on properties coming under its jurisdiction.

 Bhatgaon has both government and private schools, using both Hindi and English as teaching languages.